philliphresh/30-rock-2021/README.md

 episodes for the show, which is fortunate because I love his writing
 style: quick, ridiculous, and too witty to keep up with sometimes.
-Tina Fey and Robert Carlock went on to co-create *The Unbreakable Kimmy Schmidt*, which would be another interesting show to analyze, bringing along a lot of 30 Rock writing alumna.
+Tina Fey and Robert Carlock went on to co-create *The Unbreakable Kimmy Schmidt* (which would be another interesting show to analyze) bringing along a lot of 30 Rock writing alumna.
 Tracy Wigfield created the NBC series *Great News*, another great watch.
 I believe Donald Glover is credited as a story consultant writer on some episodes that do not show